-- 1. Every time the CCCM software is started, which is to include: - each time the CPE is rebooted. - immediately after new cable modem-operating software has been downloaded.
+- 1. Every time the CCCM software is started, which is to include: - each time the CPE is rebooted, - immediately after new cable modem-operating software has been downloaded, - the last phase of the installation process. - 2.
+On demand by the subscriber, by way of easy access established by the installation program.